dburian/transformer_document_embedding/log/teacher_student_training.md

 - CCA of outputs is unclear as the validation CCA was more or less the same, if we leave out occasional dips which happen to all cases

+### SoftCCA projection layers

+#### Observations

+L2 and SDL losses:
+- with few static layers the model has problems with L2
+- bottleneck-like projections have higher with SDL
+- more neurons with net shape like <|> (64x256x64) have smaller SDL
+- with few projection layers the SDL is a bit higher, more layers give the projection net more oportunities to lower SDL.
+Though there might be caveat: more transformer layers had higher SDL1, but it might be only to a unfortunate initialization -- to many things could have gone bad.
+- transformer layers have no effect on SDL2, static layers have effect on SDL1
+- by using more beefy static network we significantly lower L2 loss -- for L2 loss static projection seems to be the bottleneck.
+(Though we get some small decrease for increase of transformer projection net as well.)
+- it seems that the beefier the nets the smaller L2
+- even for SDL1 static projection seems to be the bottleneck and larger gains can be won there.

+Metrics (if not mentioned it is a *train* metric) and gradients:
+- Low L2 and SDL doesn't have to mean low train CCA on outputs
+- More static layers meant lower train CCA on outputs, meanwhile this drop could be compensated with more transformer layers.
+Nevertheless it seems to be more effective to have small number of static layers than large number of transformer layers.
+- [H] It might be that if the static net is more voluminous the majority of changes happens there to get better SDL and L2 and vice-versa: if the transformer net is more voluminous the majority of changes happens there.
+If the static net changes, there are no changes to the outputs however, so output CCA is the same or worse.
+However if the transformer changes, gradients propagate to the transformer itself, output changes and CCA rises.
+    - comparison of gradients after accounting for the difference in loss:
+        - for more voluminous transformer net: net1 gradients lower, net2 gradients higher, lower transformer gradients
+        - for more voluminous static net: net1 gradients higher, net2 gradients lower, higher transformer gradients
+        - for more voluminous static net and small transformer net transformer gradients are very jumpy
+    - so the gradients do not support the hypothesis, rather, they are against it -- if we suppose higher gradients == more changes
+        - but it may be that higher gradients == larger jumps are necessary for slight lowering of the loss
+        - so higher gradients show us "the bottlenecks" -- the places where there are less parameters which have to move more than if there were more parameters which can move just a bit for the combined function to move a lot
+        - in that sense gradients tell us that if transformer net is voluminous static net is the bottleneck, if the static net is voluminous transformer and its net are the bottlenecks
+    - comparison of minimal transformer net (`t_p_l=[768]`) and minimal static net (`s_p_l=[768]`):
+        - hypothesis says that min. static net should be better -- more changes in transformer net and transformer itself
+        - gradients say that min. transformer net should be better so it is the bottleneck and the gradients there are higher
+        - cca says min. static net is better
+        - losses say min. transformer net is better
+- [H] Another hypothesis that would explain larger CCA for small static or large transformer nets is that by using larger static nets we give the model the opportunity to lower loss without changing outputs of the model which would increase the CCA
+    - this seems to be supported by the facts that for fixed transformer layers:
+        - CCA lowers as the static layers get more layers/neurons
+        - losses lowers as the static layers get more layers/neurons
+    - and the gradients also kind of support this: for fixed transformer layers the net1 and transformer gradients lower as the static net gets more neurons (however the loss also lowers so, the gradients may lower because loss does)
+- higher cross-correlation but also higher SDL means lower CCA.
+Otherwise cross-correlations on final projeciton correspond +- to cross-correlation and cca on outputs.
+- If we compare CCA on final projection vs on outputs, order does +- correspond but the tendencies do not.
+While the CCA on outputs rises, on projections it declines.

 ### Only static losses

 - loss type: